IntelliJ Setup

 2. Click on the link for your platform on the right side of the screen (under “Download”) and unzip the downloaded file to extract the Installer.

 4. Launch IntelliJ.
+Allow IntelliJ through your firewall.

-Installing Maven in IntelliJ
+Install Maven in IntelliJ (Usually installed by default)

 1. Open IntelliJ Preferences